Next Level Yoga: Advanced Aerial Yoga Postures & Poses

 1. Sit in your hammock, then lean back and straddle your yoga silk so you are fully inverted.

-2. Wrap your feet in your silks.
+2. Then, wrap your feet in your silks.

 3. Once fully inverted, with legs wrapped, put your hands out on the ground and lengthen up to a handstand pose.